-I offer a three-part low FODMAP diet program for the following digestive disorders:
+I completed the Monash University low FODMAP diet training course for health professionals and offer a low FODMAP diet program for the following digestive disorders:

 What are FODMAPs?

-FODMAPs are carbohydrates found in commonly eaten foods such as pasta, garlic, milk, apples and avocado.
+FODMAPs are carbohydrates found in commonly eaten foods such as wheat bread and pasta, garlic, onions, milk, apples, watermelon and avocado.

-Instead of being fully digested and absorbed after being eaten, FODMAPs continue through the digestive tract, drawing in excess fluid and generating gas as they are fermented by bacteria in the intestines.
-This leads to increased pressure on the intestinal walls, resulting in symptoms such as abdominal bloating and distension, pain, gas, diarrhea and constipation.
+FODMAPs are not properly absorbed by some people during the digestive process.
+Instead, they travel through the gastrointestinal tract drawing excess fluid into the small intestine and generating gas when they are fermented by bacteria in the large intestine.
+This leads to increased pressure on the intestinal walls, resulting in symptoms such as abdominal pain, bloating and distension, excess gas, diarrhea and constipation.

 FODMAP is an acronym that stands for:

-Polyols (polyols are also referred to as "sugar alcohols."
-Sorbitol and mannitol are naturally-occurring polyols found in avocados, watermelon and stone fruits such as peaches and nectarines.
-Commercially produced polyols like xylitol, maltitol and isomalt are also added to many sugar-free gums, candies and low-carb products, as well as some dietary supplements and medications.
+Polyols.
+Sorbitol and mannitol are naturally-occurring polyols found in avocados, watermelon, and stone fruits such as peaches and nectarines.
+Commercially produced polyols like xylitol, maltitol, and isomalt are also added to many sugar-free gums, candies and low-carb products, as well as some dietary supplements and medications.
+Polyols are also referred to as "sugar alcohols."